Frequently Asked Questions

 We have a House Hunting page with information on where to look and what to consider.

-Remember - a tenancy is likely to be one of the most expensive purchases you ever make, so think very carefully about whether it is right for you and whether you need to sign up for anywhere now!
-It is a myth that all the best properties will be gone if you don’t sign up before Christmas.
+Remember - a tenancy is likely to be one of the most expensive purchases you ever make, so think very carefully about whether it is right for you.

 What do I need to look for in a tenancy agreement?